PhrontHQ/mod/teach/concepts/data-validation/strategy.md

     "message": "First Name is required and cannot be empty.", "validationProperties": [
-        // Array of property field descriptor instances that this rule depends on {
+        // Array of property field descriptor instances that this rule depends on
+        // @benoit: how just an array of property names?
+        {
             "name": "firstName"
             // ... (all other PropertyDescriptor properties)